New Inventory

 Map of the Town of South Kingstown Washington Co.
 Rhode Island From Actual Surveys under the direction of Henry F. Walling 1857

 The scarce Map of the Town of South Kingstown Washington Co.
-Rhode Island 1857 surveyed and drawn by Henry F. Walling is a decorative and historical narrative of the founding and delineation of South Kingstown, the county seat of Washington County, Rhode Island, its Colonial era residents, as well as a portrait c.
-1857 of the current community.
-Thus this map presents the viewer with a complex work of mapmaking and art: the primary map is surrounded graphically with eight (8) detailed vignettes showing noteworthy homes, town buildings, the Court house and other institutions.
-The lower right quadrant displays a...
+Rhode Island 1857 surveyed and drawn by Henry F. Walling is a decorative and historical narrative about the Colonial era settling of the Atlantic Coast that concentrates on the founding, surveying and delineation of South Kingstown, the county seat of Washington County, Rhode Island with highlights about its Colonial era residents and the map is a portrait c.1857 of the thriving South Kingstown community.
+This extensively illustrated map thus presents the viewer with a complex work of mapmaking and art: the primary map is surrounded graphically with eight (8)...

 Map of the State of Rhode Island and Providence Plantations.
 Henry F. Walling Civil Engineer 1855.